CDT Day 117 — October 20

 But this route was not without peril.
 The melt/freeze cycle left patches of slick ice for us to contend with.
 It was funny at first, little stumbles here and there, but then Spice went down.
 Hard.
 I didn’t know what was wrong, but it looked bad even though she has mostly caught herself.
 She stayed down and clutched her shoulder.
 Dislocated.
 Slowly it popped back into place.
 Spice grimaced and described the discomfort, but didn’t look for pity or wait around.
-She tucked her hand into a jacket pocket and kept moving.
+She immobilized her arm by tucking her hand into a jacket pocket and kept moving.
 Incredible.

 All I wanted in town was a toilet and hot drink.
 Most of the buildings had boarded up windows, so we checked out the ones that still flew American flags.
 The second one gave us exactly what we wanted.
 Debbie was a gracious host at the Platoro Lodge and provided us with warm drinks and company along with comfy chairs.
 We had just beat her closing for the season by one week.
 She confirmed that pretty much the whole town was already gone to warmer parts of the country.
-We thawed out for an hour, then left around 5pm, the sun long gone behind the ridge, to hike about ten more miles.
+We thawed out for an hour, then left around 5pm to hike about ten more miles, the sun already long gone behind the ridge.

 The wind fortunately dimmed with the daylight so that by dark, it was completely calm for the first time since dinosaurs roamed the earth.
 We made great time on a wide dirt road, no more snow, along the Conejo River in a deep valley.
 And at 9pm, about ten miles south of our tea break, we pounded stakes into frozen gravel next to the road.
 Home for the night.
-My hips and legs feel tired from the repetitive nature of walking on a uniform road, and my appetite is non-existent in this cold.
+My hips and legs felt tired from the repetitive nature of walking on a uniform road, and my appetite was non-existent in the cold.
 At least for cold food.
-But we are alive and warmish.
+But we were alive and warmish.
 I missed the mountains today, but have no doubt that we are in the right place.